jayprophit/Docker/Documentation.md

 ### 1st program image
 **Terminal:** docker run docker/whalesay cowsay "👋 Hey Team"

-### a copy of Postgres 15.1 running for our application
+### A copy of Postgres version 15.1 running on the Alpine operating system for ruuning our application
 **Note: a password needs to be set or it want run**

-we are also publishing on Port:5432
+As were are running on an isolated network, so to connect from a host, we are also publishing on **Port:5432**

+set the version we want to use **Alpine**

 **Terminal:** docker run -- env POSTGES_PASSWORD=foobarbaz --publish 5432:5432 postgres:15-alpine